jpfleischer/chocolatechip/semester-work/fall2025/ultralytics/README.md

 so run ultralytics benchmark after copying the code from run.py (darknet), and give us your benchmark file that is produced from ultralytics training.

+progress
+    - adjusted command
+    - volume mount outputs to get outputs
+    - error with cloudmesh when running
 ## extra: not necessary, but nice.

 ideally, we need a python file that reads a Darknet cfg file.